LERCAutomation/DataBuffer-UserGuide/setup/setup.rst

 	The 'Options' tab in the ArcGIS Add-In Manager

-Once the tool shows in the Add-In Manager (:numref:`figAddInManager`), it is available to add to the ArcGIS interface as a button (see `CustomisingToolbarsArcGIS`_).
+Once the tool shows in the Add-In Manager (:numref:`figAddInManager`), it is available to add to the ArcGIS interface as a button (see :ref:`CustomisingToolbarsArcGIS`).

 .. _figAddInManager: